 Individuals interested in learning more about this condition may wonder if the current statistics on ADHD are accurate and if any new research has emerged.

-How Many People Have ADHD?
+How Many People Have ADHD In The US?

-In 2015, the CDC came out with a report that stated that the number of Americans, both adults, and children, with ADHD were rising steadily.
-They reported that it had been 7.8 percent in 2003, that it had been 9.5 percent in 2007, and that it was 11 percent in 2011.
-There was also a notable disparity as it relates to gender.
-Boys were close to three times more likely to be diagnosed with ADHD as girls, at a rate of 13.2 percent to 5.6 percent.
+In 2015, the CDC came out with a report that stated that the number of adults and children in the US with ADHD was rising steadily.
+They reported that it had been 7.8% in 2003, 9.5% in 2007, and 11% in 2011.

 ADHD Seems To Be Widespread

 As ADHD becomes more well-known, doctors may gain more information and diagnose it more frequently.

 There are numerous ways that ADHD may manifest.
 Additionally, ADHD can be diagnosed in children and adults.
 To some, the condition is considered neurodiversity and not a disability.

 However, the condition's symptoms may be distressing, confusing, or complex for those living in a society that may not be equipped to handle varying needs and experiences.

 While ADHD is not life-threatening, children who can't concentrate might not retain information at school and struggle to pass tests, learn new concepts, or focus on materials.
 Adults might have a difficult time holding down jobs or focusing on work.
 They may have issues with their self-esteem or experience co-occurring conditions like substance use disorder or anxiety.

 Although these symptoms can be distressing, ADHD is treatable in many cases, and assistive technology could benefit those who hope to adapt their environment to fit their needs.
 Additionally, accommodations are often available at work and in educational settings within the US and some other countries.